BriannaGopaul/NX12-For-Designers/README.md

 ## Daily NX12 Progress Log

+[will update with assemblies in a couple of days, working on a high voltage project right now :)]

 ### Day 20 March 31 2021

 Working on my first assembly!
 Modelled all components, just need to put them together now :)